 - The athlete must take-off from one foot. - The athlete must place take-off foot on or before the take-off area nearer to the landing area.
-If any part of foot/shoe breaks the vertical plane of the front edge of the take-off area, or if the entire foot is outside either end of the take-off area then it is a failure / invalid trail and recorded as a "No Jump". - Once competition has begun, athletes are not permitted to use the competition runway for practice purposes. - Markers may not be placed on runway but may be placed alongside runway. - Markers are not permitted in the landing area/pit, or beyond the take-off area. - If during the run-up, an athlete touches the ground beyond the take-off line with any part of the body, whether running up with or without jumping; it will be deemed a trial even if it is not completed.
+If any part of foot/shoe while taking off (prior to the instant at which they cease contact with the take-off board or ground) breaks the vertical plane of the front edge of the take-off area, or if the entire foot is outside either end of the take-off area then it is a failure / invalid trail and recorded as a "No Jump". - Once competition has begun, athletes are not permitted to use the competition runway for practice purposes. - Markers may not be placed on runway but may be placed alongside runway. - Markers are not permitted in the landing area/pit, or beyond the take-off area. - If during the run-up, an athlete touches the ground beyond the take-off line with any part of the body, whether running up with or without jumping; it will be deemed a trial even if it is not completed.
 This is a failure / invalid trial and recorded as a "No Jump". - If after completing the jump an athlete walks back through the landing area towards the take-off area it is a failure / invalid trial and recorded as a "No Jump". - In the course of landing an athlete must not touch the ground outside the landing area nearer to the take-off point than the nearest break (imprint) in the landing area. - If an athlete fails to commence an attempt within 60 seconds of their name being called by the Official in charge, a failure will be recorded.